jawah/niquests/docs/dev/httpx.rst

 .. note:: TestClient exposed in FastAPI is actually starlette.TestClient.
 Starlette is using httpx deep under the hood as an optional dependency.

 .. warning:: Like starlette.TestClient we are defeating the purpose of true async with threading.
 It's there for convenience only, we recommend you to leverage async/await as a best practice.

+.. warning:: The synchronous Session handle lifespan startup/shutdown events opposed to the pure asynchronous implementation.
+Also, for convenience.